 South Africa Apartheid

-The act also made it illegal for marriages to take place between any of the three racial groups in order to maintain racial purity.
 Apartheid had arrived and this time with legal force, and it had one aim, to maintain white superiority in a country where the blacks were in the majority.
-Increasing anger developed at the apartheid system, with students, led by Steve Biko, workers and churches coming together in violent protest, protests attended by many whites.
+Its impact can be seen from some statistics from 1978 shown in the table below.
+Such figures led to the increasing anger at the apartheid system in South Africa, with students, led by Steve Biko, workers and churches coming together in violent protest, protests attended by many whites.
 In 1976 came the Soweto uprising in which 575 were killed by the police and thousands more injured and arrested, one of whom, Steve Biko was beaten and left to die in prison.

 Such events and violent scenes broadcast across the globe sent a shudder around the world, and many countries urged a boycott of South African goods crippling the country's economy and leaving it a pariah state.
 By the late 1980s the international pressures were becoming intense and the South African government responded by repealing many of the segregationist laws.
 In 1991 all the remaining apartheid laws were reversed and two years later a multiracial, multi-party government was approved that saw Nelson Mandela, head of the ANC, elected president.